mrodrigues17/Statistical_inference_final/README.md

-# Statistical_inference_final
+# Statistical Inference Final
 The final project for Coursera's statistical inference course.
 See the pdf file for full report.
+The assignment asked to create two simulations, one that simulated a thousand random exponential variables and one that simulated 1000 samples of size 40 random exponential variables.
+The second part of the project asked to do a statistical analysis of the ToothGrowth dataset which examined the effects of different vitamin c sources on the length of odontoblasts (cells responsible for tooth growth) for 60 guinea pigs.